ImaanBontle/SDV-IW-climate-control/README.md

 <details><summary><i>Resetting models</i></summary>
 <p>

-Models can be reset at any time with the [Generic Mod Config Menu][gmcm-link].
-You can also find and delete the files named after each model in the `models` folder.
-These files will be automatically generated with the default values the next time you launch SMAPI.
+Models can be reset at any time by using the [Generic Mod Config Menu][gmcm-link].
+You can also find and delete the files manually.
+These files are found in the `models` folder and are named after each model.
+They will then be automatically regenerated and populated with the default values the next time you launch SMAPI.

-***NOTE:** Custom models must be deleted manually.
-By design, they are always preserved during a reset.*
+*NB: Custom models must be deleted manually.
+By design, they are always preserved during a GMCM reset.*

 </p>
 </details>